Sandalots/Sandalots/README.md

 # ✨ Welcome!
 - 👋 Hi, I’m @Sandalots and this is my personal GitHub Profile.
-- 🍹 Enjoy your stay and have fun!
+- 🍹 Enjoy your stay and have Fun!

-# ✨ Menu.
+# ✨ Menu
 - 🧑‍ [The Great Intelligence.](https://www.sandymacdonald.co.uk)

-# ✨ Next.
+# ✨ Next
 - 💰 Buckaroonies.

 <!---